Blog

 }

-This already works, but chat streaming is not that useful if not real-time to the user.
-We enable WebSockets for real-time client-server communication.
-Add the @Push annotation to your application class:
+This already works, but chat streaming is not that useful to the user if it is not available in real-time.
+Enable WebSockets for real-time client-server communication by adding @Push to your Spring Boot application class:

 @SpringBootApplication